braintelligencePL/mac-setup/README.md

 ### ⚙ Iterm 2 - much better terminal
 Download: [`https://iterm2.com/`](https://iterm2.com/)

 ### ⚙ Shell for terminal

+Fish has more out-of-box, but ZSH is a bit better, more things can be customized.
-I use Fish interchangeably with ZSH.
-I have sentiment for Fish, because it was first thing that I used.
+I have sentiment for Fish because it was first thing that I used.
-If you're new to this better choice is ZSH, probably.
-Fish has more features from default.
+FOR YOU BETTER CHOICE IS ZSH (probably).

 ZSH: [`https://ohmyz.sh/`](https://ohmyz.sh/) <br>
 Install : `sh -c "$(curl -fsSL https://raw.github.com/robbyrussell/oh-my-zsh/master/tools/install.sh)"` <br>